mahdichalaki/starter-hugo-academic/content/project/Control/index.md

 ---

 In this experiment, a beam has been attached to a shaker and an IMU sensor has been used to measure and record the linear acceleration of the beam's free end.
 By investigating and analyzing IMU data in the frequency domain, a linear transfer function has been approximated which described systems dynamics.
-(In this part, MATLAB 'frf' and 'fitmag' functions were used)
+(In this part, Matlab 'frf' and 'fitmag' functions were used)

 Here, the system input is the voltage applied to a piezoelectric actuator and the output is the accelerometer's data. (both acceleration and position are available through integrating)